 I have a confession to make.
-I’m not one of those get-out-of-debt-quick stories.
-In fact, it’s taking a long time, and here’s how I’m coping with it.
+I'm not one of those get-out-of-debt-quick stories.
+In fact, it's taking a long time.
+Here's my strategy for paying off debt.

 Focus on Other Metrics, Like My Savings Rate or Net Worth

 Just because I'm taking my sweet time to get out of debt doesn't mean I don't have a plan.
 I'm earning more now, but I've been bitten too many times in the past with surprise expenses to know that I need to save first.
 So, I'm setting aside 22% of my budget just for savings.
 And I'll be honest with you, that feels pretty darn good, even if I'm not making a whole lot of progress towards my debt right now.
 I've realized I value building my savings rather than aggressively paying off my debt.
 Getting my priorities straight benefits not only my life, but my financial plan.
 Another thing that's helped me is focusing on my net worth.
 This can go up in two ways—by saving, or by paying off debt.
 Right now I'm focusing on one side of the equation, and I've seen a steady uptick in my net worth from saving so much.
 The higher our net worth, the better our financial position—even if we still have debt.

 Make a Plan to Pay Off More Debt Later